rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 - The ``expire`` value/path
 - The ``email`` value/path

-More informaiton on attribute mapping policies can be found here: <insert general docs for attribute mapping here>
+More informaiton on attribute mapping policies can be found here: <insert link to general docs for attribute mapping here>